khornlund/aptos2019-blindness-detection/README.rst

 Preprocessing & Augmentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-I used a variety of preprocessing and augmentation techniques.
+I used a variety of preprocessing and augmentation techniques, outlined below.

+While I experimented a little with image size, almost all models I trained used ``256x256`` images.

 Ben's Cropping
 **************